 FHA backing your loan means that lenders are much more willing to provide lenient underwriting standards.
 You will need to show that you have the ability to pay your loan and your other obligations with your income.

 But FHA mortgages allow you to have a higher debt to income ratio than conventional loans.
-Further, you can qualify for a low down payment FHA loan with a credit score of around 620.
+Further, you can qualify for a low down payment FHA mortgage with a credit score of around 600.
 Some lenders will have more demanding standards, but some lenders will work with you with a credit score that low.
-There are even programs available for first time home buyers with bad credit in some cases.
+There are even programs available for first-time home buyers with bad credit in some cases.

 #3 Low Interest Rates